Overwhelmed by Health Advice? Focus on These Four Essentials.

 The first thing we must address before we begin is consistency.
 If one is not consistent in the pursuit of better health, then the perfect plan (which actually doesn’t exist) won’t work.

-The great news is today we will only focus on the 4 driving factors when it comes to health.
+The great news is today we will focus only on the 4 driving factors of health.
 These are extremely simplified, and I strongly encourage you to look further into all 4 areas yourself.

-I will be expanding on each of the areas in more depth in the future.
+I will expand on each area in more depth in the future.

 Hydration